 THE KOLAR’S BUILDING IN THE LATE 1970's AFTER KOLAR'S DEPARTURE

 The Kolar’s building is a somewhat stylish building dating from 1910 (see photos above).
 On the main floor facing 12th Avenue was the Kolar’s showroom with service bays in the back.
 There was also a large upstairs room with a wood floor where many new and used cars were parked.
 In the late 1970’s, I remember looking around upstairs and routinely seeing a few Meharis, an SM or two, several DS’s and an occasional 2CV mixed in with a contingent of Jeeps.
 This second floor was accessible by a steep wooden ramp off of Pine Street.
 Inside a garage door on the main floor was another steep ramp, this one leading down to the parts department in the basement.

 After Kolar’s, the next long-term Tennant of the building was the Foley Sign Company which remained there until 2009 when the building was substantially modified to add three additional stories (yes, more condos).
 This type of building remodel, where a brand new building is erected behind a historic facade, has become common practice on the old automotive buildings of Capitol Hill and has gained the pejorative term façadism, or my favorite, façadomy.

-The building is now called the Packard Building but the building has no relation to the Packard dealership in the same neighborhood that we have already discussed.
+The building is now called the Packard Building but the building has no relation to the Packard dealership in the same neighborhood that we have already discussed in the "1960's" section.
 There is some evidence that Packard cars were once repaired somewhere in the building, but Packards were not the building’s main usage.
 We therefore presume the building’s current name is mostly a marketing decision based on the automotive roots of the neighborhood.